ZhimaDIY/UsbSerial/README.md

 };
 ```

-And pass a reference of it
+可以参考：
 ```java
 serial.read(mCallback);
 ```

-Changes in the CTS and DSR lines will be received in the same manner.
+CTS and DSR lines的改变 will be received in the same manner.
 Define a callback and pass a reference of it.
 ```java
 private UsbSerialInterface.UsbCTSCallback ctsCallback = new UsbSerialInterface.UsbCTSCallback() {
         @Override